The FHSA - Key information

 -The maximum contribution per year is $8,000.

--Unused contributions cannot be transferred to the following year.
+-Unused contributions can be transferred to the following year.

 -Like an RRSP, contributions are fully tax deductible.
 This increases the ability to save.